 At age six, Nick began playing recreational soccer.
 Over the years, he tried other sports, but his passion remained with soccer.
 Nick played the position of goal keeper and his competitive nature was evident from early on; even as a youngster, Nick would become frustrated with teammates who were not taking the game seriously enough, even during a simple game of indoor soccer.

+Tragically, on July 23, 2015, at the age of 20, Nick lost his life in an auto accident and his family lost one of its brightest stars.
 Although his life was far too short, the gift of love he gave to friends and family will remain as his legacy.
-His loved ones will forever cherish the memories of their precious times together.